What is PoE?

 Applications of Power over Ethernet

-1. Security cameras: The Power over Ethernet is used for the configuration of security or spy cameras.
-These cameras operate on the Power and at the same time record the data.
+1. Security cameras: Power over Ethernet is used for the configuration of security or spy cameras.
+These cameras operate on Power and at the same time record the data.
 The process requires a separate supply of Power, a different cable for that, and a separate line for data.
 But with the use of Power over Ethernet, a single cable does both tasks.
-And another key benefit is that these cameras need to be in a remote location and are subject to frequent changes of position; the absence of a power cable enables them to carry out this function efficiently.
+Another key benefit is that these cameras need to be in a remote location and are subject to frequent changes of position; the absence of a power cable enables them to carry out this function efficiently.

 2. RFIDS and alarm: The alarm systems use Power over the Ethernet, and the RFID readers also use Power over Ethernet.